jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 addons:
   chrome: stable // installs latest stable Chrome

 language: node_js // define primary platform language

 node_js:
   - '11' // define primary platform language version

+branches:
+  only:
+  - development // Specifies that only the 'development' branch will be used

 before_script:
   - npm install w3c-webdriver // install w3c-webdriver to use browser from DOM level